-If any of these deadlines fall on a Saturday or Sunday, applications will be due no later than 5pm, Arizona time, on the Monday following the due date.
-Please contact Diane Darling at email@example.com if you have further questions on these deadlines.
+Deadlines that fall on a non-standard business day or holiday, applications will be due no later than 5pm (MST/AZ time) on the next available business day following the deadline.
+Please contact our department at SBSemail@example.com if you have further questions on these deadlines.

 1903, 2204, 4801, 4310

 Any course substitutions will need prior review and approval by the Program Director and Graduate Programs Manager.

 15 units required (3 units/course)